hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/filter/glare.rst

 Iterations
    The number of times to run through the filter algorithm.
    Higher values will give more accurate results but will take longer to compute.
-   Note, that this is not available for *Fog Glow* as it does not use an iterative-based algorithm.
+   Note that, this is not available for *Fog Glow* as it does not use an iterative-based algorithm.
 Color Modulation
    Used for *Streaks* and *Ghosts* to create a special dispersion effect.